colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 ---
 title: Contrasting Accessibility with Color Contrast
-description: Bringing color contrast in acessibility to the table and why we ned to do more checking of color contrast in our work on the web.
+description: Bringing color contrast in accessibility to the table and why we need to do more checking of color contrast in our work on the web.
 date: 2019-12-20
 tags:
   - accessibility